Why I Built My Own EPUB Media Overlay Editor

 Now, this tool probably won’t be a good fit for everyone.
 It’s designed specifically around my own idiosyncratic workflow and the particular needs of creating German language learning content.
 But who knows, maybe I’ll turn it into an open source project one day.
 After all, there are dozens of us who care about EPUB media overlays.
 Dozens!

-Here are some screenshot:
+Here are some screenshots:

 After parsing the EPUB structure you can select audio and text fragments and adjust boundaries or just type in values directly.

 Quick fixes?
 Pop in to the integrated HTML editor.
+No extra messy markup (apart from the mess I wrote myself).